pascalpp/pascal.com/src/lib/diary/2024-03-30-troubleshooting-an-appkit-bug/page.md

 - If you have any experience with this API and know of a workaround, [I'd love to hear it!](mailto:pascal+fillcolor@pascal.com)

 - If you have Xcode installed, you can try out a [minimal sample project](https://github.com/pascalpp/current-desktop-color) on Github.
 Clone the repo and type `swift run`.
 It will output the current desktop image settings in your console.
+Or you can copy the code above and save it to a file, and run it with `swift filename.swift`.

-- I'm working up the nerve to file a bug report with Apple, but I haven't done that before and from what I've heard I'm not particularly hopeful that it will get me anywhere.
+- I need to file a bug report with Apple, but I haven't done that before and from what I've heard I'm not particularly hopeful that it will get me anywhere.
 But I'll try anyway.

 ---